-(If we were dealing with a yacht club service, this address would ordinarily be delivered by to Commodore, or perhaps by the senior Past Commodore.
-In a Blue Gavel setting there is a great deal latitude on who should deliver it.
-It is suggested that a Past Commodore who was close to the decease would be appropriate.) lof Our (brother) (sister) N, a Past Commodore of Yacht Club, and member of Yacht Club Chapter of the International Order of the Blue Gavel, has embarked on (his) (her) last voyage.
-The times of life have ebbed for our shipmate, and we, those lebehind, are gathered to honor (his) (her) memory.
-N served (his) (her) club(s) well, and gave abundantly of (his) (her) time, talent knowledge and experience to further the interest of (his) (her) club and Blue Gavel, in promotion of good seamanship and of a Corinthian ethic on the water.
+(If we were dealing with a yacht club service, this address would ordinarily be delivered by the Commodore, or perhaps by the senior Past Commodore.
+In a Blue Gavel setting there is a great deal of latitude on who should deliver it.
+It is suggested that a Past Commodore who was close to the deceased would be appropriate.)

+Our (brother) (sister) N, a Past Commodore of Yacht Club, and a member of Yacht Club Chapter of the International Order of the Blue Gavel, has embarked on (his) (her) last voyage.
+The times of life have ebbed for our shipmate, and we, those left behind, are gathered to honor (his) (her) memory.
+N served (his) (her) club(s) well, and gave abundantly of (his) (her) time, talent and knowledge and experience to further the interest of (his) (her) club and Blue Gavel, in promotion of good seamanship and of a Corinthian ethic on the water.
 (He) (She) carried this ethic ashore into our gatherings and deliberations, furthering all the good and proper goals of yachting.

-(His) (Her) accomplishments are etched in our hearts and in the annals of our club and chapt left lofty goals for those of us who would carry on these labors while we are still h Now, the Supreme Navigator of the universe has called our shipmate to other duties, and to so the eternal fair winds and calm waters; forever free from the tempests and travails of mortal life.
-Whit we honor and cherish (his) (her) memory, we do not mourn for N N Solution of the great harbor of eternal peace.
+(His) (Her) accomplishments are etched in our hearts and in the annals of our club and chapter.
+N left lofty goals for those of us who would carry on these labors while we are still here.

+Now, the Supreme Navigator of the universe has called our shipmate to other duties, and to sail in eternal fair winds and calm waters; forever free from the tempests and travails of mortal life.
+While we honor and cherish (his) (her) memory, we do not mourn for N .
+N .
+N .
+N has found refuge in the great harbor of eternal peace.
 If we mourn, it is for ourselves, for a good friend has slipped the moorings of this life, and has crossed the bar with the outgoing tide.
-(He) (She) is no long among us, and we will miss (his) (her) steady hand on the helm and (his) (her) shoulder next to ourse our labors.
-Most of all we will miss (his) (her) encouragement and counsel as we continue to meet the storms and strife of this life. ile ha has nger s in We mourn our loss, but we are consoled by the faith that when the final watch changes, N and all our shipmates who have gone before will be waiting to guide us to that greatharbor of refuge that awaits us all. ıt
+(He) (She) is no longer among us, and we will miss (his) (her) steady hand on the helm and (his) (her) shoulder next to ours in our labors.
+Most of all we will miss (his) (her) encouragement and counsel as we continue to meet the storms and strife of this life.

+We mourn our loss, but we are consoled by the faith that when the final watch changes, N and all our shipmates who have gone before will be waiting to guide us to that great harbor of refuge that awaits us all.